-Item 1 through Item 3 in the IBCC's draft conceptual framework from the March 25 meeting (see Page 2 of this document) also provide protection to existing users, as a new TMD would be curtailed in advance of a Compact compliance issue arising.
+Item 1 through Item 3 in the IBCC Conceptual Agreement also provide protection to existing users, as a new TMD would be curtailed in advance of a Compact compliance issue arising.
 A junior water right paired with Item1 through Item 3 would make a new TMD designed to "do no harm" to existing uses.
 These points are not intended to make existing uses better off than before a new TMD is developed.
 Contingency planning would make existing users better off but is not the new TMD project proponent's responsibility.